 "The course had clear visuals with plain language; easy to understand."
 A.N.
 (Nov.
 2021)

-"This will help tremendously!
+"This course will help me tremendously!
 I see several students with WF issues and feel now that I can better understand what's happening.
 I liked the clear presentation with repetition of information."
 R.K.
 (Oct.
 2021)

 "I liked the description of the test and its theoretical underpinnings, and how well organized and explained the course was."
 T.L.
 (Oct.
 2021)